goravel/docs/security/authorization.md

 }
 ```

-You may authorize multiple actions at a time using the `Any` or `None` methods:
+You can authorize multiple actions simultaneously using the `Any` or `None` methods.

 ```go
 if facades.Gate().Any([]string{"update-post", "delete-post"}, map[string]any{